 • Over 50s Life Insurance – this type of cover is for people aged 50 and usually not older than 80.
 The amount insured is often lower than term insurance but so are the premiums and you are guaranteed to be accepted without any medical questions being asked.

 So, it’s never too late to take care of your family.
 With our Over 50’s Life Insurance Plan, you will not be asked any medical questions and cover is guaranteed.
-Your loved ones will be provided with a tax-free cash lump sum when you die and you even have the option of increasing your benefit by taking the Golden Charter Funeral Care benefit.
+Your loved ones will be provided with a tax-free cash lump sum when you die and you even have the option of increasing your benefit by taking the Golden Charter Funeral Care Benefit Option.

 There are many different life cover plans available.
 If you are not sure what type of life cover is right for you, then you should seek financial advice.